 Determined to make her own path in life, Princess Merida defies a custom that brings chaos to her kingdom.
 Granted one wish, Merida must rely on her bravery and her archery skills to undo a beastly curse.

-Several hundred years ago, humans were nearly exterminated by titans.
-Titans are typically several stories tall, seem to have no intelligence, devour human beings and, worst of all, seem to...
+2000 years from now, humans are nearly exterminated by titans.
+Titans are typically several stories tall, seem to have no intelligence, devour human beings and, worst of all, seem to do it ...
 See full summary »

 In the land of Equestria, a precocious but introverted bookworm named Twilight Sparkle is the personal protégé of its ruler, Princess Celestia.
 Sent to Ponyville to oversee a celebration, Twilight faces the return of a menace she feared and defeats it with the power of friendship she discovers with some locals.
 Now charged to learn more, Twilight and her new friends face life's challenges from personal problems to grave threats to the land with a growing appreciation of the friendship they share and the magic it makes possible.
 Written by